aqxiy/inExt-coffee/README.md

 Template for coffee quality

+And also the first of my coffees I could see myself drinking daily.
+A natural and contrived consequence of repeat tinkering.

 Something like a return to youth (as a 25 y/o male thinking back to 14-16)

 1. 4 x 50 mL beakers of freezer unit filtered water in a coffee mug